Riyas-Noushad/C3-Partner-Portal/docs/Plan-Management.md

 #### Microsoft Offers
 * Microsoft updates their offer list by adding new offers or updating the price/names of existing offers every month.
-* Our C3 team load the latest offers for you every month so that your customers can avail the new offers.
+* Our C3 team also loads the latest offers for you every month so that your customers can avail the new offers.
 * In the screenshot above, you can see the list of Microsoft provided offers.
 Search option is also availble for better navigation.

 #### Private Plan